hemanta212/blogger-cli/docs/installation.md

 ```

 #### Why?
-The custom installer provides a isolated installation for blogger-cli.
+The custom installer provides an isolated installation for blogger-cli.
 It is sensible since blogger-cli relies on nbconvert / jupyter-core that have many dependencies and are likely to cause you some trouble.
-Even if you install it in a virutal environment yourself you need ot constantly activate it in order to use the command.
-This installer does exactly that and in addition puts blogger command in the system's path.
+Even if you install it in a virutal environment yourself, you need to constantly activate it in order to use the command.
+This installer solves exactly that; it puts 'blogger' command in the system's path.

 ### With pip
 ```